dylanaraps/neofetch/README.md

 ## Issues and Workarounds

-#### The text is too long for my terminal window and wraps to the next line causing the image to not render correctly.
+#### The text is too long for my terminal window and wraps to the next line

 There are a few ways to fix this.